Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Experiments

-\paragraph{Few-shot Classification.} We conduct few-shot classification on ModelNet40 using a standard \(n\)-way, \(m\)-shot configuration, where \(n\) denotes the number of randomly chosen classes, and \(m\) represents the number of instances sampled per class.
-For evaluation, 20 previously unseen samples are randomly selected from each of the \(n\) classes.
-We perform 10 independent runs and report the average accuracy with standard deviation for each configuration.
+\paragraph{Few-shot Classification.} We evaluate few-shot classification on ModelNet40 using standard \(n\)-way, \(m\)-shot protocols, where \(n\) denotes the number of randomly selected classes and \(m\) the number of examples per class.
+Each evaluation samples 20 unseen instances from each class.
+We repeat this procedure 10 times, reporting mean accuracy (\%) and standard deviation.
+Table~\ref{tab:fewshot} presents results for \(n=\{5,10\}\) and \(m=\{10,20\}\).
+Similar to transfer learning experiments, Point-MAE-Zero performs on par or slightly below Point-MAE-SN, likely due to the larger domain gap between procedural shapes and ModelNet40 data.
+Nonetheless, both methods substantially outperform their scratch-trained counterparts, as reflected by the performance deltas, and also surpass prior approaches such as DGCNN~\cite{wang2019dynamic} and Transformer-OcCo~\cite{wang2021occo}.

-Table~\ref{tab:fewshot} shows the results for \(n = \{5, 10\}\) and \(m = \{10, 20\}\).
-Our observations are consistent with those in the transfer learning experiments — Point-MAE-Zero performs slightly below Point-MAE-SN on ModelNet40.
-Both Point-MAE-Zero and Point-MAE-SN notably outperform models trained from scratch, as well as previous methods that utilize different network architectures (\eg, DGCNN~\cite{wang2019dynamic}) or pretraining strategies.